chocolatey/docs/input/en-us/create/functions/get-environmentvariable.md

 ## Parameters

 ###  -Name &lt;String&gt;
-The environemnt variable you want to get the value from.
+The environment variable you want to get the value from.

 Property               | Value
 ---------------------- | -----